NEONScience/NEON-Data-Skills/tutorials/R/Lidar/intro-to-lidar/create-canopy-height-model-in-R/create-canopy-height-model-in-R.md

     # set working directory to ensure R can find the file we wish to import and where
     # we want to save our files.
 Be sure to move the download into your working directory!
-    wd="~/Documents/data/" #This will depend on your local environment setwd(wd)
+    wd="C:/Users/mccahill/Documents/GitHub/" #This will depend on your local environment setwd(wd)

+    ## Error in setwd(wd): cannot change working directory

 First, we will import the Digital Surface Model (DSM).
 The
 <a href="{{ base.url }}/chm-dsm-dtm-gridded-lidar-data" target="_blank">DSM</a>